bitsii/beEmb/README.md

 to write custom code.
 Check them out, or if you know you want to write some custom code, continue on.

-First you have to have already setup the Brickle language environment, see https://gitlab.com/bitsii/beBase (Getting Started in Readme.md) for that  (the Brickle java environment should be enough)
+First you have to have already setup the Bennt language environment, see https://gitlab.com/bitsii/beBase (Getting Started in Readme.md) for that  (the Bennt java environment should be enough)

 then, from the directory containing "beBase" (where you cloned it, not the beBase